Paul Cunningham (footballer): Balestier Khalsa

 He moved to S.League club Balestier Khalsa for the 2010 season.

-In 2011, Cunningham was named club captain of Balestier and led them to a record finish in the 2013 S.League season.
-Cunningham was 1 of 5 players shortlisted for Player of the Season in 2013 and eventually lost out to Korean Marquee signing Lee Kwan Woo.
+In 2011, Cunningham was named the Balestier captain and led them to a record finish in the 2013 S.League season.
+Cunningham was one of five players shortlisted for Player of the Season in 2013 and eventually lost out to Korean Marquee signing Lee Kwan Woo.
 Cunningham was also approached by Perth Glory FC to play for them that season but rejected after discussion with Balestier chairman, Thavaneson.

 Cunningham has stated that he wants to play for Singapore at international level.

 Following a contract dispute between Cunningham and Balestier at the end of the 2014 season, where Cunningham was only offered a 15-day extension to his contract allowing him to lead the Tigers out for the Singapore Cup final, the 5-year association between club and player ended on a sour note.
 Cunningham continued to train in the lead up to the final, which Balestier won, after he rejected the contract.